Last Updated: September 14, 2020

-In light of the ongoing COVID-19 outbreak, TEAK staff have shifted to working from home and are setting up virtual classrooms so that we can continue to deliver as many of our programs and services as possible.
+The TEAK Fellowship is actively tracking tools and resources in light of the ongoing COVID-19 (Coronavirus) pandemic.
 Staff have communicated directly with students, shared resources with them remotely, and will support them in every conceivable way.

-This website will be updated regularly with community updates and resources on this evolving situation.
+This page will be updated regularly with community updates and resources.

 Below are some guidelines and resources that might be helpful for you or anyone you know:

 - Centers for Disease Control Travel Health Notices

 - World Health Organization

 - New York City Department of Health

 - NYC DOE COVID-19 Communication Hub

 - Text COVID to 692-692 for updates from NYC.gov